All Monsters Attack: Home media

+U.S. release

+The film was released in the United States in 1971 under the title Godzilla's Revenge, with the film being dubbed by Riley Jackson.
+One change from the film was the removal of the song "Monster March" by Lilly Sasaki and the Tokyo Children's Choir.

-Critical reception
+Critical response

 The film is commonly regarded by critics and fans as being one of the worst Godzilla films, with many criticizing the film’s tone, characters, and overwhelming use of stock footage.
-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 25%, based on eight critic reviews.

 Anthony Gramuglia and Nicholas Raymond of Screen Rant each named All Monsters Attack the worst Godzilla film, with Gramuglia calling it a "downright painful film", and Raymond referring to it as "universally disliked by Godzilla fans, and for good reason".

 Matthew Jackson of Looper.com ranked the film among the worst Godzilla films, criticizing its usage of stock footage, referring to Minilla as "annoying", and writing that "There's nothing necessarily wrong with the premise, but the execution leaves a lot to be desired".

 Jacob Knight of /Film ranked the film as the 27th best Godzilla movie out of 31 films, writing that "While it's almost universally accepted that Godzilla's Revenge is the 'worst' Godzilla movie by enthusiasts, there's an audacious 'so bad it's good' element to the proceedings that makes it endlessly watchable".
 Patrick Galvan of Syfy Wire defended the film, calling it "a rather sweet little movie and one of Ishiro Honda's most earnest efforts in the Godzilla series.
 A poignant gem dealing with serious issues — many of them still relevant today — providing food for thought for adults while entertaining its target audience."
-Honda had since stated that All Monsters Attack is "one of my favorites" of the Godzilla films.
+Honda once called the movie "one of my favorites".